shaoxiongji/knowledge-graphs/conferences/acl20.md

 __Named Entity Recognition without Labelled Data: A Weak Supervision Approach__ _Pierre Lison, Jeremy Barnes, Aliaksandr Hubin and Samia Touileb_ [[Paper](https://arxiv.org/pdf/2004.14723.pdf)]
-> a broad spectrum of labelling functions to automatically annotate texts from the target domain
+> a broad spectrum of labelling functions to automatically annotate texts from the target domain;
 > a hidden Markov model which captures the varying accuracies and confusions of the labelling functions

 __Simplify the Usage of Lexicon in Chinese NER__